-The integrity and reliability of the RF cables is critically important.
+The integrity and reliability of the RF cables and their connections are critically important.
 Make certain that these cables are properly terminated, sealed against seawater and corrosion, strain-relieved, protected from abrasion, and free of stress.

-Figure 18: Antenna Cable Connections
+Figure 22: Antenna Power/Data Cable Connections